Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Victorian housing was the creature of Eastern cities with small, constricted urban lots.

-Prairie houses were children of the Great Plains; low, wide structures more suitable to its limitless horizons.
+Prairie houses were children of the Great Plains; low, wide structures better suited to its almost limitless horizons.

-Both American Southwest and Japanese influences are most apparent in this Arts & Crafts house, more so than in the various Craftsman house styles.
+Japanese and American Southwest influences are most apparent in this Arts & Crafts style, more so than in the various Craftsman houses.

 Characteristics